mikrobi/babel/docs/usage/index.md

 If you enable 'Copy synchronized TVs to target', the synced template variables (TVs) referenced in the system setting `babel.syncTvs` and the synced resource fields referenced in the system setting `babel.syncFields` of all linked resources are filled with the TV/field values of the current resource.
+The system settings `babel.syncTvs` and `babel.syncFields` can be optionally be set with according context settings.
+These context settings are synced in each context group.

 If you enable 'Synchronise all translations from the target', the language links of the target resource are synced between the linked resources.
 The current